 “The Central Coast.”

 Not very definitive.
-That could be anywhere from Salinas to Santa Maria, a stretch of over two hundred miles.
-She’d lived there, too, a very long time ago.
+That could be anywhere from Salinas to Santa Maria, over two hundred miles.
+She’d lived down there, too, a very long time ago.

-But she didn’t pry, just made conversation, a prelude to asking him to spend a few very mutually satisfying hours with her.
+But she didn’t try to pry out all his secrets, just made conversation.
+A prelude to asking him if he’d like to spend a few mutually satisfying hours with her.

-If he didn’t prove to be a dickhead.
+If he didn’t turn out to be a dickhead.

 She sipped her drink, looking at him over the rim.
+He wasn’t much of a talker.
+Surprising.
+Most men she dealt with loved talking about themselves.
 “Hmmm, a CEO.”
-She looked around at the fine accouterments of his hotel.
+She gave his expensively tailored suit a long look, then glanced pointedly at the hotel’s plush furnishings.
 “Your company must be doing very well.”

-“Yes.”
-Not a trace of smugness or conceit, just confidence.
-He leaned forward, his gaze traveling over her face.
-He continued the obligatory getting-to-know-you small talk.
-“So, Ms. Controller, what do you want to do with your life?”
+“We are.”
+Not a trace of condescension or conceit, just confidence.
+He leaned forward, continuing with the getting-to-know-you small talk, but his gaze traveled her face as if there was so much more between the lines.
+“So, Ms. Controller, what do youwant for the rest of your life?”

 “I like a man who knows what he wants.”

-And all the while Len watched her as if suddenly she’d become the prey and he the predator.
+And Lucas watched her, as if he could read her mind, as if she’d become the prey and he was the predator.

 “What about family?”